 The County has an ongoing Integrated Pest Management (IPM) education program which helps residents learn about least-toxic methods for managing weed, pest, and disease problems.
-Residents can learn about IPM through the County's Common Sense Gardening Program, which includes brochures, fact sheets, and retail staff trainings at local lawn and garden stores.
+Residents can learn about IPM through the County's Common Sense Gardening Program, which includes community workshops, outreach events, brochures, and fact sheets.

 Residents can also learn about IPM methods from WSU Extension Master Gardeners who conduct outreach at community events and public locations year-round throughout Thurston County.
-In addition, the County also maintains an online yard care products website called Grow Smart Grow Safe and distributes a bi-monthly electronic newsletter called Thurston Home and Garden to over 500 residents, which includes timely tips related to lawncare and other stormwater-related messaging for residents.
+In addition, the County also maintains an online yard care products website called Grow Smart Grow Safe and distributes a bi-monthly electronic newsletter called Thurston

+Home and Garden to over 800 residents, which includes timely tips related to lawncare and other stormwater-related messaging for residents.

 The County works with local businesses that sell yard care products to encourage the purchase of lawn and yard care products that are safer for people, pets, and our local waters.
 The County continued to distribute Common Sense Gardening Guides and IPM fact sheets to most garden centers and will for the foreseeable future.
-Due to funding constraints, staff training on safer lawn and garden care products available at their store locations has not occurred since 2019.
-However, each spring the County distributes a training video link to garden center managers that contains information on natural lawn care and gardening practices, including the County's Common Sense Gardening information.